sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/GBM/README.md

 ### Description of implementation scripts

 * `feature_engineering.py`: Python script for computing features and generating feature files.
-* `train_predict.R`: R script that trains Quantile Regression models and predicts on each round of test data.
+* `train_predict.R`: R script that trains Gradient Boosting Machine model for quantile regression task and predicts on each round of test data.
 * `train_score_vm.sh`: Bash script that runs `feature_engineering.py`and `train_predict.R` five times to generate five submission files and measure model running time.

 ### Steps to reproduce results